CZ-NIC/mininterface/README.md

 **semi-functional prototype**

-Wrapper between the [Simple Parsing](https://github.com/lebrice/SimpleParsing) `argparse` extension and [tkinter_form](https://github.com/JohanEstebanCuervo/tkinter_form/) that converts dicts into a GUI.
+Wrapper between the [tyro](https://github.com/brentyi/tyro) `argparse` replacement and [tkinter_form](https://github.com/JohanEstebanCuervo/tkinter_form/) that converts dicts into a GUI.

 Writing a small and useful program might be a task that takes fifteen minutes.
 Adding a CLI to specify the parameters is not so much overhead.
 But building a simple GUI around it?
 HOURS!
 Hours spent on researching GUI libraries, wondering why the Python desktop app ecosystem lags so far behind the web world.
 All you need is a few input fields validated through a clickable window...
 You do not deserve to add hundred of lines of the code just to define some editable fields. `mininterface` is here to help.

 The config variables needed by your program are kept in cozy dataclasses.
 Write less!
-The syntax of [Simple Parsing](https://github.com/lebrice/SimpleParsing) does not require any overhead (as its `argparse` alternatives do).
-You just annotate a class attribute and optionally append a simple docstring.
-Initialize an `ArgumentParser` and you get a fully functional application:
+The syntax of [tyro](https://github.com/brentyi/tyro) does not require any overhead (as its `argparse` alternatives do).
+You just annotate a class attribute, append a simple docstring and get a fully functional application:
 * Call it as `program.py --help` to display full help.
-* Use any flag in CLI: `program.py --test`  causes `args.config.test` be set to `True`.
+* Use any flag in CLI: `program.py --test`  causes `args.test` be set to `True`.
 * The main benefit: Launch it without parameters as `program.py` to get a full working window with all the flags ready to be edited.